 |Trying to block certain actions, but leaving them wide open to anyone who uses the browser Developer Tools||165||25.98

-While the data in this survey is interesting, the free-form comments are where the richest content can be found.
-These comments are the nuggets that an enterprising marketer can use to differentiate their website from competitors.
+While the data in this survey is interesting, the free-form comments are where the richest content is found.
+These comments are the nuggets that an enterprising marketer can use to differentiate their website from competitors, or at least earn the respect of a skeptical developer.
 Here are some of the comments:

 - “…sites that hide the delivery costs page, or “calculate it at checkout” so you can’t tell how much an order is going to cost until right at the end and can’t compare total cost with other sites.”